 In the event that we get something wrong, we would like to know about it.
-As such, for any complaints about editorial material – either in print or online – or about the conduct of our journalists in the course of their work please contact our complaints and customer service team using the link below.
-If you have any queries about the complaints process please email the office of the managing editor by email (email@example.com).
+As such, for any feedback or complaints about editorial material – either in print or online – or about the conduct of our journalists in the course of their work please contact our complaints and customer service team using the link below.
+If you have any queries about the complaints process please email the office of the managing editor by email (firstname.lastname@example.org).

 Before making your complaint it may help to read the answers to some frequently asked questions, as they might deal with the matter you want to raise – please click here.